dev-akhilesh/SpaceX-Clone/README.md

-# SpaceX-Clone
+# SpaceX Website Clone
-Clone of SpaceX homepage and few more pages.
+Clone of SpaceX homepage and few more pages using HTML/CSS/JS.